 Ruby Graphite Permit Applications Submitted to Bureau of Land Management

-/EIN News/ -- VANCOUVER, British Columbia, March 21, 2023 (GLOBE NEWSWIRE) -- Reflex Advanced Materials Corp.
-(CSE: RFLX), (OTCQB:RFLXF), (FSE:HF2) (“Reflex” or the “Company”) announces that, through agreement with the mineral rights owner, it has submitted permit applications to the Bureau of Land Management (BLM) in respect of its exploration of the Ruby Graphite project in Dillon, Montana.
+VANCOUVER, British Columbia, March 21, 2023 (GLOBE NEWSWIRE) -- Reflex Advanced Materials Corp.
+RFLX, RFLXF, HF ("Reflex" or the "Company") announces that, through agreement with the mineral rights owner, it has submitted permit applications to the Bureau of Land Management (BLM) in respect of its exploration of the Ruby Graphite project in Dillon, Montana.

 The Ruby Graphite project (the "Project") covers approximately 2000 acres and 96 federal lode mining claims located in Beaverhead County, Montana, USA.
 The Company secured an option to acquire 100% ownership in the Project in September (see news release dated October 12, 2022).
 The Project is prospective for natural crystalline graphite due to its history of commercial graphite production.
 There is currently no commercial production of graphite in the United States.